-Rhonda, Dans ex-wife, was still living in the house he had bought
+Rhonda, Dans ex-wife, was still occupying the house Dan had purchased

 when they first got married; he had ceded it to her in the divorce settlement.

-She was as tall and slender as ever, but older and greyer of course.
-More
+Rhonda was as tall and slender as ever, but older and greyer, of course.

 She made coffee and served it to them in the living room which was filled

-with snapshots of herself, her children, and her current boyfriend-but
+with family snapshots, photos of herself, her children, and her current

-Dan was a son of a bitch, she suddenly blurted.
+Dan was a son of a bitch! she suddenly shouted.
 And

 he was a liar and a cheat.
 You knew that about him, didnt you?